python/cpython/Doc/library/chunk.rst

       Close and skip to the end of the chunk.
 This does not close the underlying file.

-   The remaining methods will raise :exc:`IOError` if called after the :meth:`close` method has been called.
+   The remaining methods will raise :exc:`OSError` if called after the :meth:`close` method has been called.
+Before Python 3.3, they used to raise :exc:`IOError`, now an alias of :exc:`OSError`.

    .. method:: isatty()